touchtalent/BobbleAndroidSDK/readme_speech_to_text.md

     @Override
     public void onPartialResults(List<String> results) {
-        // Called when user has completed a word.
+        // Called on every word completion.
         // Helpful when speech is longer and UI needs to be updated accordingly
-        // Multiple results are provided sorted in descending order or probability.
+        // Multiple results are provided, sorted in descending order of probability.
     }

     @Override